-The conical hats which were originally used by Vietnamese farmers have now become the symbol of Vietnam and is an ideal souvenir to bring back home.
-It is usually made from palm leaves, bamboo cataphylls or straws and is available in various designs and sizes.
+3. Non LaThe conical hats, originally used by Vietnamese farmers, has now become the symbol of Vietnam and is an ideal souvenir to bring back home.
+It is usually made from palm leaves, bamboo cataphylls, or straws and is available in various designs and sizes.
 Finding your fit is hence very easy.
-Non La can be bought in almost all souvenir shops across the country but is best bought in villages like Chuong (Hanoi), Phu Cam and Tay Ho (Hue).
+Non La can be bought in almost all souvenir shops across the country but is best bought in villages like Chuong (Hanoi), Phu Cam, and Tay Ho (Hue).

 Non La can be bought at prices as cheap as VND 10,000 to VND 50,000.

-4. Vietnamese Fruit ShirtsJust like Thailand is famous for its shirts with giant elephant print, Vietnam is known for shirts with fruit patterns.
-These unisex shirts are available in all sizes and in various patterns from bananas, watermelons, pineapples or mixed fruit patterns.
+4. Vietnamese Fruit ShirtsJust like Thailand is famous for its shirts with giant elephant prints, Vietnam is known for shirts with fruit patterns.
+These unisex shirts are available in all sizes and in various patterns, from bananas, watermelons, pineapples, or mixed fruit patterns.
 However, the most popular ones are the banana shirts.
-You can also buy shorts, maxi dresses or shoes with the same patterns to go along with it.
+You can also buy shorts, maxi dresses, or shoes with the same patterns to go along with them.
 These shirts will be quirky yet memorable souvenirs to take back home from a trip to Vietnam.

 The fruit-patterned shirts are available in all tourist markets in Vietnam and can be bought at around VND 100,000.

-5. JewelleryVietnam has a wonderful collection of metal and woven bead jewellery at very affordable prices.
-Rings, bracelets, necklaces and earrings are some of the articles one can find being sold here.
+5. JewelleryVietnam has a wonderful collection of metal and woven bead jewelry at very affordable prices.
+Rings, bracelets, necklaces, and earrings are some of the articles one can find being sold here.
 Woven bracelets with beads and charms are also a specialty here in Vietnam.
 Jewellery is very easy to purchase and carry and hence a good choice to buy as a souvenir for your friends and family.

-The jewellery articles cost between VND 30,000 and VND 50,000.
+The jewelry articles cost between VND 30,000 and VND 50,000.

-6. War MemorabiliaThe Vietnam War is something everyone has heard of and it was an important milestone in the history of Vietnam and aided in the reunification of North and South Vietnam.
+6. War MemorabiliaThe Vietnam War is something everyone has heard of, and it was an important milestone in the history of Vietnam and aided in the reunification of North and South Vietnam.
 Today, there is a museum commemorating the war.
-The souvenir shop in the museum sells various articles such as photographs, books, flags and medals and propaganda posters from during the war.
+The souvenir shop in the museum sells various articles such as photographs, books, flags and medals, and propaganda posters from during the war.

 The price of the memorabilia depends on the kind of thing you are buying and whether it is an original or a replica.

 7. Vietnamese ChocolateIt might not be very well-known to people, but Vietnam also produces Cacao.
-The French set up chocolate making factories and ever since, fine quality chocolate has been available in Vietnam.
+The French set up chocolate-making factories, and fine-quality chocolate has been available in Vietnam.
 Two major chocolate companies in Vietnam are Marou and Alluvia Chocolatier.
-Vietnamese chocolate has a distinct flavour and is sure to leave you wanting for more.
-There are also options of chocolate tours you can explore.
+Vietnamese chocolate has a distinct flavor and will leave you wanting more.
+There are also options for chocolate tours you can explore.

 8. Sim Wine from Phu Quoc IslandSim Wine is a specialty of the Phu Quoc Islands and is made from one of the locally grown fruits called Sim or Rose Myrtle.
-The wine is pink in colour and has a sweet and sour flavour with a concentration ranging between 10% to 29% of alcohol.
+The wine is pink in color and has a sweet and sour flavor with a concentration ranging between 10% to 29% of alcohol.

 The price of a bottle of Sim wine ranges between VND 150,000 and VND 250,000.